 Strabismus is not the same medical condition as Amblyopia.
 Strabismus is sometimes confused with lazy eye or amblyopia because (1) a few types of strabismus can cause amblyopia (but most types do not) and (2) although lazy eye is the common name for the medical term amblyopia, it is also commonly — but incorrectly — used to refer to the visible eye turns that come with Strabismus.
 For example, people might say “lazy eye” instead of crossed eyes or cross eyed or the now seldom used “wall-eye.”

 Eye patching is used to stimulate the use of the so-called lazy eye, but eye patching alone does nothing to promote / develop normal use of the two eyes together as a coordinated team (binocular vision, 3D vision, depth perception, eye teaming, eye tracking, etc.).
 In addition, eye patching alone seldom brings the vision in the amblyopic eye close to 20/20.
-So, while eye patching could be a part of our treatment program for Amblyopia / Lazy Eye — as experts in vision improvement for binocular vision disorders — we offer more effective treatments.
+So, while eye patching could be a part of our treatment program for Amblyopia / Lazy Eye — we offer more effective treatments.